Each slave connects to the master using a MySQL user name and

 REPLICATION SLAVE privilege.
 You

-may wish to create a different account for each slave, or
+can choose to create a different account for each slave, or

 connect to the master using the same account for each slave.